avlisodraude/powerpuff/README.md

 ## How to install / run the project.
 Before cloning the project make sure that you are running Node and NPM latest stable versions.

-After cloning the project run the following commands in your terminal terminal from the root folder (where project.json is located).
+After cloning the project run the following commands in your terminal from the root folder (where project.json is located).

 ```$xslt
 npm install